listingslab/worldview/README.md

 # Worldview

-Full stack example of a MEAN application.
-An SPA using MongoDB, Express, AngularJS & NodeJS
+Full stack MEAN application.
+An example of an SPA using MongoDB, Express, AngularJS & NodeJS

 ## Install dependancies